AlwinHollebrandse/BreastCancerCellDetection/README.md

 ## Instruction File arg:
 This is the second command line argument for the program.
 It should be a txt file.
 It is used to build the operation arraylist (discussed under Implentation/General).
 Accepted Strings that will cause action are (ignoring case): SingleColor, Quantization, SaltAndPepper, Gaussian, LinearFilter, MedianFilter, Histogram, HistogramEqualization.
 These can be found in the all_Instructions.txt file.
+Note that each of the params must be separated by spaces, and array params are denoted by having each element be separated by a space and the characters: [ and ].
+SingleColor takes in 1 param in the file: the color to convert to.
+Current options are: Gray, Red, Green, and Blue Quantization takes in 1 param in the file: the scale to scale to.
+Ex:16 SaltAndPepper takes in 3 param in the file; random threshold, mean, and sigma.
+Ex: 0.05 0 0 Gaussian takes in 3 param in the file; random threshold, mean, and sigma.
+Ex: 0.05 0 00 0 5 LinearFilter takes in 4 param in the file; filter width, filter height, the weights (in the afore mentioned array form), and the scalar multiplier.
+Ex: 0.05 0 03 3 [ 0 0 0 0 0 0 0 0 0 ] 1
+MedianFilter takes in 4 param in the file; filter width, filter height, the weights (in the afore mentioned array form)(can also be null), and the scalar multiplier.
+EX: 3 3 null 1
+Histogram takes no params.
+HistogramEqualization takes no params.

 ## Example Instruction File Contents:
 SingleColor Gray